 Related: Cap Rate versus Cash on Cash Return: Which One Is the Ultimate Metric to Measure ROI in Real Estate?

 The Best Tool Determine What Is a Good Return on Investment

 If you found these numbers and calculations complicated, don’t worry!
 Mashvisor’s investment property calculator is the best real estate investing tool that makes calculating these numbers a piece of cake.
-It automatically computes numbers which you enter to provide you with accurate results regarding what is a good return on investment in terms of cap rate and cash on cash return.
+It automatically computes numbers that you enter to provide you with accurate results regarding what is a good return on investment in terms of cap rate and cash on cash return.

-Ultimately, with Mashvisor’s investment property calculator, property investors don’t worry about getting wrong results of “What is a good return on investment?” and ending up making bad investment decisions.
+Ultimately, with Mashvisor’s investment property calculator, property investors don’t worry about getting the wrong results of “What is a good return on investment?” and ending up making bad investment decisions.
 On the contrary, they’ll have better chances to find the best investment properties that meet their requirements and succeed in the real estate investing business.

 Click here to find and analyze different investment properties using both cap rate and cash on cash return metrics!

 Final Words on What Is a Good Return on Investment